 Accept responsibility for your own successes.
 Accept responsibility for your own failures.
 Learn from both.
 Rely on yourself.
 Rely on your own skills, your own abilities.
 Many other people will let you down, but you can always rely on yourself.

-In her epic novel Atlas Shrugged, author Ayn Rand presents the protagonist, John Galt, describing his decision to solve society’s troubles by an epic act of creative destruction.
+In her magnum opus Atlas Shrugged, author Ayn Rand presents the protagonist, John Galt, describing his decision to solve society’s troubles by an epic act of creative destruction.
 He describes the ultimate moment of his decision process with two sentences, two sentences which I have found more inspiring than any long-winded ethical or political monologue ever delivered since the times of Plato and Aristotle.
 These words are the very essence of the self-directed man of achievement:

 ‘I saw what had to be done.
 I went out to do it.’